So Long and Thanks for All the Shoes

 So Long and Thanks for All the Shoes is the seventh studio album by the American punk rock band NOFX.
-It was released on November 11, 1997 through Epitaph Records.
+It was released through Epitaph Records October 21, 1997, in the United States, and November 4, 1997, in Europe.

 Overview

 The title is inspired by the fourth book of Douglas Adams's The Hitchhiker's Guide to the Galaxy series, So Long, and Thanks for All the Fish, and refers to the frequent occurrence of fans throwing footwear at the band during their live shows.

 The album was recorded at San Francisco's Motor Studios in August 1997 and was produced by Fat Mike and regular Fat Wreck Chords producer Ryan Greene.
 The liner notes for the album claim it is 'arguably their third best album' (up to that point) although Fat Mike has referred to it as his favourite one on several occasions.
 Also therein the standard practice of including a photograph of each band member has been mocked, with members of other punk bands standing in for the four NOFX members: